 As the inaugural FLIER cohort begin the programme, there are further opportunities to get involved.
 We will be seeking applications for the 2020 FLIER cohort in July 2019, and organisations can apply to host FLIER immersion days in 2020 and 2021 now.

 There will also be opportunities to share the knowledge we gain while further developing and implementing FLIER.
 We will do this thorough evaluating the scheme and sharing what we learn widely.
 The Academy has a long history of sharing best practice, to give just one example, the knowledge gained from our successful Mentoring programme is now shared digitally and we donate our time and expertise to those wanting to set up new schemes.

 It is our aspiration to become a beacon for a new, connected type of leadership in research and to share this knowledge in the UK and internationally.
 The skills developed by these future leaders are of the calibre that will help us make progress with ambitions such as those set out in the Grand Challenges in the UK Industrial Strategy.

 With increasing strain on our healthcare systems, political uncertainty and complex health challenges such as growing rates of obesity and dementia, it would be easy to feel negative about the future.

 Yet this scheme, and the calibre of talent in the first cohort of FLIER, gives me great hope for the future.
 By developing leaders who think differently, we stand a real chance of improving the health of future generations.

-Round 2 will be open for applications in August 2019.
+Applications for Round 2 are open from 11 July to 19 September 2019.
 Visit our FLIER Programme page to find out more.